wp-plugins/wp-flash/readme.txt

 * width - width of the flash object;
 * height - height of the flash object.

-More usage info can be found at the [plugin's homepage](http://www.cyberseo.net/wp-flash/ "WP Flash").

 == Installation ==

 1. Upload 'wp-flash.php' to the '/wp-content/plugins/' directory